Contents

 All the data were collected from fishing vessels and the counts will depend on the distribution of the seabird taxa, how attracted they are to fishing vessels, the visibility of the birds, how readily they may be identified, and the distribution of observed fishing effort.
 In general, inshore species will be under-represented, as observer coverage on inshore fishing vessels has been relatively low.

-We recommend that the accompanying report is read for further information before analysing the data.
+We recommend that the report accompanying the previous version of the dataset is read for further information before analysing the data.

 Licence